Austere Japan detention quarters contrast starkly with Carlos Ghosn's globe-trotting lifestyle | The Japan Times

 Nissan Motor Co., where Ghosn served as chief executive until 2017, accuses him of using company money for personal purposes and conspiring with board member Greg Kelly, who was also arrested, to under-report Ghosn’s income over five years from 2010.

-Nakamura dismissed rumors that Ghosn was being held in a special VIP room, adding, “Everyone is treated in the same way — even a prime minister.”

 The food on offer tends to be bento-type meals with little variety, Ninomiya added.
-Detainees are restricted from sleeping during the day, said the Reuters reporter who visited.
+Detainees are not allowed to sleep during the day, said the Reuters reporter who visited.

 Detainees can have money deposited in their accounts to buy additional food and toiletries from the commissary.
 Family members can also send food items, books, magazines and clothing.